Inference for Linear Conditional Moment Inequalities: Linear Conditional Moment Inequalities

-\paragraph{Example 1} Linear conditional moment inequalities arise naturally from the linear regression model (\ref{eq: Linear Regression Model}), and its instrumental variables generalization, when we only observe bounds on the outcome $Y_i^*$.
+\paragraph{Example 1} Linear conditional moment inequalities arise naturally from the linear regression model (\ref{eq: Linear Regression Model}), and its instrumental variables generalization, when we observe only bounds on the outcome $Y_i^*$.
 Consider the model

-where $V_i$ is exogenous in the sense that it is a function of $Z_i,$ while $T_i$ may be endogenous.
-For instance, $\beta$ may be a causal effect of interest, whereas $V_i$ represents a set of control variables.
+where $V_i$ is a function of $Z_i$ while $W_i$ may be endogenous.
+For instance, $\beta$ may be a causal effect of interest whereas $V_i$ represents a set of control variables.
 This is a linear instrumental variables model where the error is mean-independent of the instrument.